milonmaze/privacy-terms-observatory-beta/developer.chrome.com/docs/webstore/program_policies.md

 For additional information about the spam policy, see the Spam FAQ.

-For information about Product ranking, please see these FAQs.## User Data Privacy {: #userdata }
+For information about Product ranking, please see these FAQs.

+User Data Privacy

 You must be transparent in how you handle user data (e.g., information provided by a user or collected about a user or a user's use of the Product or Chrome Browser), including by disclosing the collection, use, and sharing of the data.
 You must limit your use of the data to the practices you disclosed.
 This policy establishes the Chrome Web Store's minimum user data privacy requirements; you or your Product must comply with applicable laws.